haraka/Haraka/docs/CoreConfig.md

   replacement values which are best discovered by looking at the source code.

 * haproxy_hosts

-* haproxy_banner_delay
+  A list of HAProxy hosts that Haraka should enable the PROXY protocol from.

-  See HAProxy.md for further information.
+  See HAProxy.md